tillitis/tkey-verification/README.md

 ### Verification

 To verify a device, the user runs `tkey-verification verify`.
-It first creates the SHA256 hash of the TKey's Unique Device Identifier and the ed25519 public key
+It first retrieves the Unique Device Identifier (UDI), then runs the signer on the TKey and retrieves the public key and produces a unique hash, hash = sha256(udi, pubkey).

 `tkey-verification verify` then looks for a file under the `signatures/` directory named after its UDI, for example